Outdoor Burn Information

 · Any other material that emits dense smoke or noxious odors

-FOR INCINERATOR BURNING: Contact the fire district for regulations concerning your yearly inspection: (503)755-2710
+Contact the Fire District for regulations concerning your yearly inspection: (503)755-2710

 Mist-Birkenfeld RFPD no longer carries burn barrels or screens for sale.